cosmiconfig/cosmiconfig/README.md

 Path which the search will stop.

-##### allowExtends

-Type: `Boolean`
-Default: `false`

-If `true`, allow configuration objects to extend other configuration objects via the `extends` property.
-See below.

-## Extends

-If you set `options.allowExtends = true`, configuration objects will be able to explicity extend other configuration objects.
-This opens the door to shareable configs, in the manner of ESLint and stylelint.

-Configurations can contain an `extends` value that is a single string or an array of strings.
-Each string must be a lookup that `require()` will understand from the context of the that file, so one of the following:

-- an npm module name;
-- an absolute path;
-- a relative path, relative to the configuration file that is contains the `extends`.

-When one config extends another, it merges its own properties into the other's.
-For example, if Config A extends Config B, the result that cosmiconfig returns is Config A's properties merged into Config B (so Config A's take priority).

-*You can extend multiple configs, and extended configs can extend other configs.* So if you load Config A, which extends Config B and Config C, and Config C extends Config D — the resultant configuration object be the merging of all, A, B, C, and D. Wowza.

 ## Differences from [rc](https://github.com/dominictarr/rc)

 [rc](https://github.com/dominictarr/rc) serves its focused purpose well. cosmiconfig differs in a few key ways — making it more useful for some projects, less useful for others: